Rhetorical alliteration from "I Have a Dream" delivered August 28, 1963 by Martin Luther King, Jr. |

 Heard ye the hurtling arrow in the air?

-In this case, the ear is annoyed by the too quick succession of the other aspirant, a.
+In this case, the ear is annoyed by the too quick succession of the other aspirant, a.3.
+Alliteration may be used to heighten an effect.

 It may be effective in generating an echoing dissonance to give force to speech or writing.
-In Pope's famous line from his translation of The Odyssey
+In Pope's famous line from his translation of The Odyssey—

 Up the high hill he heaved the huge round stone,

-the continuous halts called for by the repetition of the aspirate h produce an effective idea of long-drawn effort.
+the continuous halts called for by the repetition of the aspirate h produce an effective idea of long-drawn effort.4.
+Alliteration is naturally pleasing.

 That our ear finds a natural comfort in alliteration is evidenced by the fact that many of our compound words are formed on this principle.
 There is no other ground for saying milkmaid in lieu of milk-girl or butcher-boy in lieu of butcher-man.
 Fancy-free, hot-headed, browbeaten, heavy-handed (or -hearted) might also be instanced.
 In fact, the alliterative tendency is continued in our proverbs: